-Alastair Gray, PhD, MSc, BAHons, ADH, DSH, PCH, PCHom Academic, Program Development, Learning Technologies, Compliance, Operations and Research Director, Board Treasurer
+Alastair Gray, PhD, MSc, BAHons, ADH, DSH, PCH, PCHom Director of Academics, Operations, and Research, Board Treasurer

 Alastair Gray teaches at and heads up the academic, operations, course development, research and learning technologies departments at the Academy of Homeopathy Education.
 In addition, he holds various consulting roles: academic (Endeavour College, Australia and College of Health and Homeopathy, NZ), educational (National Centre for Integrative Medicine, UK), as well as consulting to many organizations on e-learning world-wide.